Editor's Note: This post was originally published in May 2016 and has been updated for accuracy and comprehensiveness.

 - Distraction: What is prohibiting the user from taking action?

 Analyzing where visitors are exiting the site is also important.
 Every DMO wants its site's visitors to do something before they leave, whether it's requesting a visitor guide, filling out a form, clicking on a partner listing, or simply finding information for an upcoming event.
 However, sometimes these tasks are not easy for visitors to accomplish.
 Understanding where and why fallout occurs can provide the opportunity to make necessary adjustments and changes.
 Set up the necessary goal and event tracking on the site and make sure at least one is associated with your conversion funnel(s).
-Once a sufficient sample of data has been collected, analyze it and discuss ways for improving outcomes in the future with your team.
+Once a sufficient sample of data has been collected, analyze it and discuss ways for improvement.

-Heatmaps, click maps and scroll maps are visual representations that show how visitors use a website.
+Heatmaps, visitor recordings and scroll maps are visual representations that show how visitors use your website.
 This information provides deeper insight into where to begin testing.
 Start by reviewing the data to see where and how many times people clicked on different elements of the site, along with an analysis of user behavior on the page.
 This is a valuable tool to help in tying together user experience design (UX) with your DMO's interactive goals.

 Take it one step further by using these visual reports of the most clicked sections to improve usability, as these reports can provide a better understanding of visitor click patterns.
 Some advice: Make sure you get a minimum of 2,000 pageviews per page for a more accurate reading, as low volume can lead to inconclusive results.

-Lastly, are you using other 3rd party tools such as Arrivalist, Adara, or nSight?
-What about any destination or ROI studies with Destination Analysts?
-Make sure to thoroughly review and analyze the data and findings from these other sources to provide a more holistic view of your conversion landscape.
+Lastly, if you are using third party tools such as Arrivalist or Adara, or have had an ROI study completed by Destination Analysts, make sure to thoroughly review and analyze the data from these sources to provide a more holistic view of your conversion landscape.

 Once all analysis is complete, get together with your team to discuss these findings in an internal strategy session.
-This session should lead the way for your team to create a solid conversion optimization A/B testing plan, which can then act as a roadmap for future optimization activities.
+This session should lead the way for your team to create a solid conversion optimization testing plan, which can then act as a roadmap.